 - E-mail me: askthefrenchman @ gmail.com (yes, there are spaces before and after the @ because of spambots, of course, you need to remove them when you’re sending the e-mail).

-- Try to avoid asking in the comments though, unless it’s a minor thing related to the topic that you’re commenting in.
+- Try to avoid asking in the comment section of another post, unless it’s a minor thing related to the topic that you’re commenting in.
 If not, I will not publish it and will most likely forget about it instead of putting it in my “to do” list.

-- Someone someday suggested that I create a forum so that people can discuss various topics, including answering each other the questions that I don’t answer because I don’t want to, or don’t have the time, or simply because they’re minor questions not deserving an entire blog posts, or language questions too.
+- Someone someday suggested that I create a forum so that people can discuss various topics, including answering each other the questions that I don’t answer because I don’t want to, or don’t have the time, or simply because they’re minor questions not deserving an entire blog post, or language questions too.
 While, I won’t create an entire forum (I barely have time to write on my blogs regularly, I simply can’t manage a forum), I created a Google + Community just for that.
 Feel free to join it and use it as you like (I’ll still moderate it though – no personal attacks, no racism, no homophobia, no spam, well, you know the drill).

 Please, note that anonymous comments and questions will not be taken into consideration unless they’re really really interesting.
 It takes two seconds to invent an alias.